Article

 Which type of exit strategy suits your business needs?

-Our recent report revealed 50% of business owners and entrepreneurs have started thinking about their next opportunity.
-But when it comes to selling up existing businesses, which type of exit strategy should you go for?
+According to our recent report, nearly 8,000 high-growth UK companies have exited since 2015.
+But when it comes to selling up, which type of business exit strategy should you go for?

 | 5 min read

-An IPO, or initial public offering, is the process of selling an equity stake (shares) of a private company to the general public in exchange for cash.
-This is also known as “going public”.
-It offers a way for business owners to raise money to fund future growth, or the chance to exit their investment and realise profits.
+An initial public offering (IPO) is the process of selling an equity stake (shares) of a private company to the general public in exchange for cash - this is also known as “going public”.
+An IPO exit strategy allows business owners to raise funds for future growth or realise profits from their investment.

 1. Select an underwriter – companies will need to choose an investment bank to underwrite the IPO – they advise on how to take the company public and act as a guarantor for any unsold shares.